skinny85/specnaz/docs/reference-manual.md

-The same remark about multiple class Rules applies to instance Rules as well - if you need control over the order in which multiple instance Rules in the same class are applied, use the [RuleChain](https://junit.org/junit4/javadoc/4.12/org/junit/rules/RuleChain.html) class that ships with JUnit.
+The same remark about multiple class Rules applies to instance Rules as well - if you need control over the order in which multiple instance Rules in the same class are applied, use the [RuleChain](https://junit.org/junit4/javadoc/4.12/org/junit/rules/RuleChain.html) class that ships with JUnit 4.

 #### Setting the test method

-Some JUnit Rules recognize certain annotations placed on the test method in a 'vanilla' JUnit test class (it's quite common in Spring, for example - see [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html#integration-testing-annotations) for a list of recognized annotations).
+Some JUnit Rules recognize certain annotations placed on the test method in a 'vanilla' JUnit 4 test class (it's quite common in Spring, for example - see [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html#integration-testing-annotations) for a list of recognized annotations).